- Blood blisters on dogs are red lumps on the skin that develop from the blood vessels, hence the medical term vascular tumors.

 For a proper diagnosis, a vet will begin by asking you important questions about your dog’s history.
 A vet may want to know whether or not your dog is suffering from a medical condition, injury, or trauma.
 After going through your dog’s medical history, the vet will proceed to perform a thorough examination.
 In order to detect an ear infection, foreign object, or blood vessels, the vet will pay special attention to your dog’s ears.
 A CT scan may be necessary to figure out if your dog has an inner ear disease.

 A vet will probably test your dog’s urine and blood to determine the underlying cause of the hematoma.
+In other cases, skin biopsy may be necessary.

 How Can You Treat Hematomas In Dogs?